Yandy Díaz Player Props: Rays vs. Athletics

 Yandy Díaz At The Plate

-- Diaz leads Tampa Bay with 65 hits, batting .308 this season with 25 extra-base hits.
+- Diaz has 65 hits, which is best among Tampa Bay hitters this season, while batting .302 with 25 extra-base hits.

-- Among the qualified hitters in MLB play, he ranks seventh in batting average, eighth in on-base percentage, and 11th in slugging.
+- Among the qualifying batters in MLB play, he ranks seventh in batting average, 10th in on-base percentage, and 15th in slugging.

-- Diaz has picked up an RBI in 37.5% of his games this year, with more than one RBI in 12.5% of his games.
-He has also plated three or more runs in five contests.
+- Diaz has driven in a run in 21 games this season (36.8%), including seven games with more than one RBI (12.3%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.